 Denmark zoo asks public to donate unwanted small pets or horses to feed captive predators

-A zoo in Denmark is asking the public for donations of unwamted small pets or horses to feed its captive predators.
+A zoo in Denmark is asking the public for donations of unwanted small pets or horses to feed its captive predators.

 "In zoos, we have a responsibility to imitate the natural food chain of the animals — in terms of both animal welfare and professional integrity," Aalborg Zoo said in a post on social media.